alvilgau/CloudyMcCloudface/doc/doc.md

 *from Alexander Vilgauk, Andreas Sayn and Markus Heilig*

-# Intruduction
+# Introduction

-Twitter Sentiment Analysis *TSA* is a cloud software platform for massive tweet analysis.
-TSA is a multi tenancy application which allows the user to run real-time sentiment analysis on one or multiple twitter keywords.
-A web client visualizes the analysis results in real time.
-TSA also gives the user the possibility to record the stream for a specified time.
+Twitter Sentiment Analysis *TSA* is a cloud ready multi tenancy twitter analysis application. *TSA* enables users to analyse the sentiment of tweets on any desired subject.
+The gathered data is plotted in a web application in real time.
+Besides real time analysis *TSA* also allows scheduling an analysis for a specific time frame.

-In order to handle a any amount of tweets and clients concurrently, TSA needs to be highly scalable and is therefore a perfect fit for "The Cloud".
+In order to handle a any amount of tweets and clients concurrently, *TSA* needs to be highly scalable and is therefore a perfect fit for "The Cloud".

 # Application Design

-The *TSA* backend is realized with Node.js-microservices written in JavaScript.
+The *TSA* back end is realized with Node.js-micro services written in JavaScript.

 These services are:

 - *webserver-service*:

-    The webserver serves the client application file (index.html), exposes a REST API for recording analyzed tweets for given keywords and also starts a websocket server.
+    The webserver serves the client application file (index.html), exposes a REST API for recording analyzed tweets for given keywords and also exposes an websocket endpoint.

 - *tweetstream-service*: